- Plan Your Visit

 We currently have over 1,500 animals of more than 300 species over our 32 acre site.

 Academic research at zoos is an important aspect of daily husbandry and animal welfare and provides an understanding of a wide range of animal behaviour for example, nutrition, physiology and behaviour.
-Zoos are required to carry out a degree of academic research concerning their animals as part of the Zoo Licensing Act 1981 and as with Blackpool as a British and Irish Association of Zoos and Aquaria (BIAZA) member.
+Zoos are required to carry out a degree of academic research concerning their animals as part of the Zoo Licensing Act 1981 and Blackpool Zoo does so as a British and Irish Association of Zoos and Aquaria (BIAZA) member.
 Research carried out at Blackpool Zoo in conjunction with the education department, enables a higher standard of animal care and expertise.
 Furthermore, research of environmental enrichment methods at the zoo enables us to understand if it has had a positive affect on the animal and if it provides both mental and physical stimulation.

 At Blackpool Zoo we actively encourage undergraduate and postgraduate students to carry out academic research projects.
 Our friendly and helpful keeping staff, as well as our research team, makes Blackpool Zoo an excellent place for students to carry out their work.